 The options for reporting above are not mutually exclusive, and an individual may pursue one option but not others.
 An individual may obtain the services of a confidential resource and decide at that time or a later time to report to the University.
 An individual may report to the University and also make a report to law enforcement, or may make a report to only the University or only to law enforcement.
-A person seeking to understand their options pursuant to this Policy should reach out to Arletha ("Lisa") Miles, Executive Director of Equity Compliance and Title IX Coordinator, 163 William Street, 10th Floor, Room 1017, New York, NY 10038; (212) 346-1310 or (914) 923-2610; amiles@pace.edu.
+A person seeking to understand their options pursuant to this Policy should reach out to Bernard Dufresne, Executive Director of Institutional Equity and Title IX Coordinator, 41 Park Row, 14th Floor (212) 346-1310; bdufresne@pace.edu.